 Arturo Jose Garcia

 Arturo Jose (AJ) has fifteen years of international experience and ten years in senior management, public awareness campaigns, public relations, and undercover investigations.
 He has been a leader in the non-profit realm for the last decade, working with animal protection organizations such as CARE (동물권단체케어), Mercy for Animals, and Animal Recovery Mission.
-Currently, he serves on the board of the World Animal Rescue Fund.
+Currently, he serves on several advisory boards.
 In addition to his efforts in the non-profit realm, Arturo was head chef and general manager of Huggers, a plant-based restaurant in Seoul, South Korea.
 He is also a podcast enthusiast, which led him to create and host the Woke Stutter Podcast to chat with leaders and change-makers about animal protection, social justice, food justice, and how we can do better internally, as a movement.

 Caroline is an expert in the food and nonprofit sector with a strong background in research and advocacy efforts to transform the global food system.
 She has an AB in Art History from Duke University and a Grand Diplôme from the French Culinary Institute.
 She worked on international climate change initiatives whilst at Brighter Green, where she conducted research, published policy documents, helped produce documentaries on China’s meat consumption, organised events and strategy sessions around the world (including UNFCCC), participated in networks including USCAN, CLARA, CAN-International, and the Global Forest Coalition; and helped develop the Food and Climate Alliance.
 From 2014 to 2018, Caroline managed Brighter Green’s China Program, now known as the Good Food Fund.